parth12062005/TurtleBotMaze/README.md

 ## Additional Commands for Experimentation

-After the simulation starts, you can further experiment with teleoperation, SLAM using Cartographer, and visualization using RViz:
+After the simulation starts, you can further experiment with teleoperation, SLAM using Cartographer, and visualization using RViz,:

 1. **Teleoperation:**
    To manually control your TurtleBot, launch the teleop keyboard: